If you think data collection under Australia Privacy Law only refers to your customers filling out forms on your website, think again.

 There are two exceptions to this consent rule:

-- If the cookie is necessary for transmission of communication, consent is not needed.
+- If the cookie is necessary for the transmission of a communication over an electronic communications network, consent is not needed.

-If the cookie is strictly necessary, consent is no longer required.
+- If the cookie is strictly necessary in order to provide an information society service explicitly requested by the subscriber or user., consent is no longer required.

 In addition to the E-Privacy Directive, businesses must also comply with the EU and the UK GDPR when they collect personal information via cookies.